-Like heart shapes, round faces benefit from the interesting design and styling of cat eye sunglasses.
-The immortal cat eye silhouette is creating quite a stir this season.
-You can find it in many different shapes - found, oblong, even slightly squared - and in a variety of colors and interesting textures.
+Like heart shapes, round faces benefit from the interesting design and styling of cat-eye sunglasses.
+The immortal cat-eye silhouette is creating quite a stir this season.
+You can find it in many different shapes--round, oblong, even slightly squared--and in a variety of colors and interesting textures.

 Oval faces are longer than they are wide.
-In terms of glasses, oval face shapes are the most versatile.
+When it comes to choosing glasses, oval face shapes benefit from being the most versatile.
 Many different styles flatter this face shape.
 As you choose, try to keep proportion in mind by avoiding frames that are too big or too small for your face.
-Here are some of the top picks for ovals.
+Here are some of the top picks for oval faces.

 Like round faces, oval faces sometimes need a little structure to create interest.
 Rectangular and square sunglasses provide the contrast that creates this interest.
-Both rectangle and square sunglasses are trending this fall, so you’ll find an amazing selection of choices in these styles.
+Both rectangular and square sunglasses are trending this fall, so you’ll likely find an amazing selection in these styles.

 With a strong jaw, wide forehead, and wide cheekbones, square-shaped faces often have strong features.
 To soften your features, choose sunglasses with soft lines or rimless edges.
 The following styles are great for square-shaped faces.

 Smaller, round sunglasses, like those worn by John Lennon, look fantastic on square faces.
-They usually have wire rims, and we’re seeing them in bolder colors this season Just like our Odin blue!.
+They usually have wire rims, and we’re seeing them in bolder colors this season, like our Odin blue.
 Their minimalist styling doesn’t compete with your facial features, and they are definitely a trend to watch in 2017.

 With their rounded edges and lack of substantial frame, shield sunglasses work well for people with square-shaped faces.
 They’re also great for wearing during sports or outdoor activities because they thoroughly shield even part of your peripheral vision.

 As you can see, there are plenty of attractive styles that suit each face shape.
-One of the best strategies for choosing the best sunglasses for your face shape is to bring a friend into the shop with you.
-Make sure it’s a friend who has good taste and will be honest with you.
+One of the best strategies for choosing the best sunglasses for your face shape is to bring a friend with you when shopping.
+Make sure it’s someone who has good taste and will be honest with you.
 Try on different styles and find the ones that best accentuate your face shape and features.
 Look into our online store to see the different men sunglasses and women sunglasses.